 Our hardware also includes coprocessors, stream processing, networking, storage, and caching features to integrate classical processing resources seamlessly.
 In the software stack, we have Entropy, a platform that manages the flow of classical and quantum programs and integrates with higher layers and open-source standards such as OpenQASM3.
 To contextualize this, let’s dive into some examples that demonstrate why this platform is so helpful.

 Advanced Quantum Control in Action

 Lawrence Livermore National Lab

 An example from the Lawrence Livermore National Lab involves the Ramsey measurement, which is used to characterize a qubit and calibrate its frequency.
 Using a traditional control system that cannot perform classical processing to scale parameters very fast, they used to run a particular program in 900 minutes.
-With QM’s quantum control platform, they were able to do it in just two minutes.
+With QM’s quantum control platform (which we recently upgraded – Say hello to the OPX1000!), they were able to do it in just two minutes.
 This is thanks to classical processing that makes it possible to scan pulse parameters very quickly.
 The drop was also due to another form of classical processing, which is responsible for actively resetting the qubits back to a zero state.